 Where: Nidum is generally assumed to be the Roman fort inside the modern town of Neath, at SS74749773, a little way up the river Neath from the coast.
 However, to fit AI's mileages a better guess might be the marching camp at Blaen-cwm-Bach at SS79709878 more into the hills.

 Notes: At least eleven more rivers across Europe were originally named *Nida, *Neida, or *Neda (Krahe 1963), including possibly the Nith through Dumfries.
 They are usually explained as derived from PIE *neid- ‘to flow’, hence Sanskrit nidati and see Diefenbach (1851:104) for other possible cognates, such as Greek νιζω ‘to wash’, English neat, French nettoyer ‘to clean’, etc. Delamarre (2003:234-5) likens *nitio- to Sanskrit nitya ‘indigenous’.
-The river Nene, flowing into the Wash has no certain etymology, but may come from PIE *neigw- ‘to wash’, whose descendants include Germanic nix (water sprite), Irish nigid ‘washes’, and Sanskrit nenekti ‘to wash clean’.
+The river Nene, flowing through low ground into the Wash has no certain etymology, but has been suggested to come from PIE *neigw- ‘to wash’, whose descendants include Germanic nix (water sprite), Irish nigid ‘washes’, and Sanskrit nenekti ‘to wash clean’.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.
-Last edited 1 Decemberx 2019.
+Last edited 26 February 2020.
 To main Menu.